-The Federal Reserve held interest rates steady during the fiscal year which in turn, maintained the Pool's rate of return.
+Cash flows of participants fluctuated during the fiscal year 2022 primarily due to federal aid to states and local governments.
+This aid was provided through the American Rescue Plan Act in response to the economic impact of COVID-19.
+During 2022, the Federal Reserve increased the target federal funds rate on March 16, May 4, and June 15 from 0.00% - 0.25% to 0.75% - 1.00% and 1.50% - 1.75%, respectively.
 Our internal policy to control risk insulated the portfolio from many of the market pitfalls by maintaining a high degree of liquidity and well diversified profile of credit risk.
-The Federal Reserve is expected to maintain very low interest rates through 2021.
-Commercial paper and LIBOR rates are expected to remain relatively low.
-The following two graphs indicate the Pool's net earnings for the year ended June 30, 2021 along with the Pool's portfolio maturities:
+The Federal Reserve is expected to increase interest rates through 2023.
+Commercial paper and LIBOR rates are expected to remain volatile.
+The following two graphs indicate the Pool's net earnings for the year ended June 30, 2022 along with the Pool's portfolio maturities: